LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Related Work

 \section{Related Work}

-\paragraph{LLM for Tabular Data} With the advancement of LLMs, recent research has expanded their application beyond text-based natural language processing to more structured formats, such as tabular data \cite{lu2024large, zhang2024survey, fang2024large}.
+\paragraph{LLM for Tabular Data} Recent researches have extended the use of LLMs beyond natural language tasks to structured formats like tabular data \cite{lu2024large, zhang2024survey, fang2024large,liu2025selfelicit}.
 Reasoning on tabular data with LLMs can be approached in two key areas.
 (1) Global Table Understanding: GPT models face challenges in processing large tables due to several reasons such as the semi-structure of the tabular data \cite{sui2023tap4llm}, the limited token capacity of LLMs \cite{chen2024tablerag}, and abstract or unseen information provided in table cells \cite{ye2023large}.
-These challenges prevent LLNs from fully capturing the table’s structure and content for reasoning and downstream tasks.
-To tackle this, several studies such as TaPas \cite{herzig2020tapas} and Chain-of-Table\cite{wang2024chain} have proposed advanced table encoding and table-reasoning-chain approaches to help LLMs better understand and reason with tables.
+These challenges prevent LLMs from fully capturing the table’s structure and content for downstream tasks.
+To tackle this, several studies such as TaPas \cite{herzig2020tapas} and Chain-of-Table \cite{wang2024chain} have proposed advanced table encoding and table-reasoning-chain approaches to help LLMs better understand and reason with tables.
 (2) Adaptation to Tabular Formats: LLMs, like GPT4, are primarily trained on textual data, limiting their adaptability and effectiveness when applied to the distinct nature of tabular datasets.
-Recent works \cite{chen2022program, cheng2022binding, sui2023tap4llm, jiang2023structgpt, lu2024chameleon} have proposed prompting and table pre-processing methods incorporating natural language techniques for improved analysis of tabular data.
-Notably, previous works have focused on downstream tabular reasoning tasks, such as table-based question answering and fact verification.
+Recent works \cite{chen2022program, cheng2022binding, sui2023tap4llm, jiang2023structgpt, lu2024chameleon,zou2025gtr} have proposed prompting and table pre-processing methods incorporating natural language techniques for improved analysis of tabular data.
+Notably, previous works have focused on downstream tabular reasoning tasks, such as QA and classification.
 The application of LLMs in tabular data imputation remains significant room for development.